We help you provide access to clean water for people experiencing shortages of safe, clean water and lack of sanitation and hygiene programs.

 “Before we had a water well in our village, there were only two things we could do,” she said.
 “We could walk 7 kilometers (4.5 miles) to try to get clean water in another village and carry it back.
 Or we could drink dirty water if we could find it in the hills.”
 But all this changed with a new well.READ MORE

 Mubita could hardly believe his eyes.
 The broken down well in his Zambian village finally worked.
-He had started to lose hope.
 People came to his village before, promising to repair the well.
 But the work was never done.
-Mubita was surprised that the Unto team was faithful to their promise of repairing a well.
-Their kindness made an impression on him.READ MORE
+When the Unto team was faithful to their promise of repairing a well, that kindness made an impression on him.READ MORE

 A child dies from a water-related illness every 21 seconds.
 A startling statistic, yet these are someone’s children.
 Someone’s grandchildren.
 The reality is staggering, especially considering most water-born illnesses are preventable.READ MORE